Honolulu: Public transit

-Honolulu is constructing a 20 mi rail transit line that will connect Honolulu with cities and suburban areas near Pearl Harbor and in the Leeward and West Oahu regions.
+Honolulu is constructing a 20 mi rail transit line that will connect Honolulu with cities and suburban areas near Pearl Harbor and in the Leeward and West Oʻahu regions.
 Approved in 2010 by public referendum, Skyline aims to alleviate traffic congestion for West Oʻahu commuters while aiding the westward expansion of the metropolitan area.
 The project has been criticized for its high cost, delays, and potential environmental impacts, but the line is expected to have large ridership.
 The line's first segment connects East Kapolei and Aloha Stadium and opened on June 30, 2023.
-The opening of the first phase of Skyline was delayed until 2023, as HART canceled the initial bids for the first nine stations, rebid the work as three packages of three stations each, and allowed more time for construction in the hope that increased competition on smaller contracts would drive down costs; initial bids ranged from $294.5 million to $320.8 million, far surpassing HART's budget of $184 million.
+The opening of the first phase of Skyline was delayed until 2023, as HART canceled the initial bids for the first nine stations, rebid the work as three packages of three stations each, and allowed more time for construction in the hope that increased competition on smaller contracts would drive down costs; initial bids ranged from $294.5 million to $320.8 million, far surpassing HART's $184 million budget.

 Electric street railways were operated in Honolulu by the now-defunct Honolulu Rapid Transit Company before World War II.
 Predecessors to the Honolulu Rapid Transit Company were the Honolulu Rapid Transit and Land Company (began 1903) and Hawaiian Tramways (began 1888).

 Established by former Mayor Frank F. Fasi as the replacement for the Honolulu Rapid Transit Company (HRT), Honolulu's TheBus system was honored in 1994–95 and 2000–01 by the American Public Transportation Association as "America's Best Transit System".
 TheBus operates 107 routes serving Honolulu and most major cities and towns on Oʻahu.
 TheBus comprises a fleet of 531 buses, and is run by the nonprofit corporation Oʻahu Transit Services in conjunction with the city Department of Transportation Services.
 As of 2006, Honolulu was ranked fourth for highest per-capita use of mass transit in the United States.

 The island also features TheHandi-Van, for riders who require para-transit operations.
 To be eligible for this service, riders must meet the requirements of the Americans with Disabilities Act (ADA).
 TheHandi-Van has a fare of $2 and is available from 4am to 1am.
 There is a 24-hour service within 3/4 of a mile of TheBus route 2 and route 40.
 TheHandi-Van comprises a fleet of 160 buses.
 The parantransit branch also runs Human Services Transportation Coordination (HSTCP), which mainly provides transportation for people with disabilities, older adults, and people with limited incomes, assisted by the Committee for Accessible Transportation (CAT).
 Both organizations work together to provide transportation for elderly and persons with disabilities.